eu-cpsc111/cpsc111/notes/1-intro/1-algorithms.md

 - Option 1 is $n$ (linear).
 Add 10 pages, 10 more pages you may have to check.
 - Option 2 is $n/2$ (but still linear).
 Add 10 pages, 5 more pages you may have to check.
 - Option 3 is $log_2n$ (logarithmic).
 Problem size keeps being cut in half each iteration.

+## Flow Charts

+A visual way of documenting an algorithm.

+Three main components:

+- Start/end blocks
+- Instruction/function blocks
+- Conditions/branches

+(See example in slides.)

 ## Pseudocode